-In the 1930’s archaeologists did some reconstruction of the site so there are some incredibly impressive pillared buildings, like the Treasury of Athens, as well as many that have been virtually untouched for centuries.
+In the 1930s, archaeologists did some reconstruction of the site so there are some incredibly impressive pillared buildings, like the Treasury of Athens, as well as many that have been virtually untouched for centuries.
 There is a main trail that zigzags up the hill and there are signs all along the way that tell the history of the site as well as show photos of what the buildings originally looked like.

 The Temple of Athena is another must-see site and is just a bit further down the road from the ticketing office.
 There is no entrance fee.

 After you’ve had your fill of wandering around the ruins, head into the Museum of Archaeology to see the amazing collection of treasures that were discovered buried there in a massive earthquake that leveled the city.
-The level of detail in the statues and the tiny figurines are truly impressive.
+The level of detail in the statues and the tiny figurines is truly impressive.
 You can take pictures inside but only of the ancient pieces, you can’t post next to them (apparently there were some inappropriate photos taken with the nude statues and posted on social media).

 Kouros Hotel is perfectly located on the main road in the center of town – walking distance from the Delphi ruins as well as loads of little shops and amazing restaurants.
-The rooms nice, the beds comfortable, and each room has a little patio with lovely views.
+The rooms are nice, the beds comfortable, and each room has a little patio with lovely views.
 Have a lazy afternoon of reading and lounging on the beautiful rooftop in the shade.

-If you’re looking for a quick, no frills lunch, head over to Dionysios Souvlaki Gyro Shop for a massive Greek salad and deliciously seasoned meats over the grill.
+If you’re looking for a quick, no-frills lunch, head over to Dionysios Souvlaki Gyro Shop for a massive Greek salad and deliciously seasoned meats over the grill.

-The ancient games were help in Olympia from 776 BC through 393 AD when Emperor Theodosius decreed that all such “pagan cults” be banned.
+The ancient games were held in Olympia from 776 BC through 393 AD when Emperor Theodosius decreed that all such “pagan cults” be banned.
 It took 1503 years for the games to return which, thankfully they did, to Athens, Greece in 1896.

-The games began in the year 776 BC when Koroibos, a cook in the nearby city of Elis won stadion race which was a foot race that was 600 feet long.
-According to literary traditions the stadion race was the only athletic event of the games in Olympia for the first 13 festivals.
-The games took place every 4 years and the events expanded to mainly athletic but also combat sports such as wrestling, boxing, and horse and chariot racing events.
+The games began in the year 776 BC when Koroibos, a cook in the nearby city of Elis won the stadion race which was a foot race that was 600 feet long.
+According to literary traditions, the stadion race was the only athletic event of the games in Olympia for the first 13 festivals.
+The games took place every four years and the events expanded to mainly athletic but also combat sports, including wrestling, boxing, and horse and chariot racing events.